 The Billy Lee Pontificator is divided into two sections: PAGES and ESSAYS (sometimes referred to as POSTS).
-PAGE links lie inside the black rectangular bar (or ribbon) at the top of every screen—the black ribbon lies just below the top-most photo (currently of a group of doll-figures standing amid a crop of mushrooms).
+PAGE links lie inside the white rectangular bar (or ribbon) at the top of every screen—the white ribbon lies just below the top-most photo (currently of a group of doll-figures standing amid a crop of mushrooms).
 These links are administrative policy pages, mostly, but the SPEEDOS page contains short articles.

-Another page link inside the black ribbon—ARCHIVES—will bring up links to all the content ever published on the Pontificator.
+Another page link inside the white ribbon—ARCHIVES—will bring up links to all the content ever published on the Pontificator.
 Once inside this ARCHIVES page, four tabs appear to permit readers to view content organized by either tag, post, date, or subject.

 At the bottom far-right of every screen are UP and DOWN arrows to help readers quickly navigate.
 Clicking on the DOWN arrow takes the reader to the live TWITTER-FEED section, which is a group of four live-twitter feeds on subjects that interest Billy Lee and, hopefully, some readers.
 Clicking on the UP arrow, brings the reader back to the top of whatever ESSAY or PAGE they are on.

 At the top and bottom of the right sidebar are search boxes.
-Enter a word or phrase in one of the search boxes to receive a list of links to content on the website that contains the search word or phrase (it doesn’t have to be a “tag”; it can be any word or phrase)—or click on the ARCHIVES link in the black ribbon at the top of every screen (below the header pic).
+Enter a word or phrase in one of the search boxes to receive a list of links to content on the website that contains the search word or phrase (it doesn’t have to be a “tag”; it can be any word or phrase)—or click on the ARCHIVES link in the white ribbon at the top of every screen (below the header pic).
 This archive collection is organized by tag, subject, date, and, title.

 One useful feature on the website is the links Billy Lee includes inside each essay to enable reader’s to verify controversial content or to learn more about whatever they find interesting.
 These links open articles and videos in separate tabs, so readers can always get back to what they were viewing by clicking on the tab they came from, even as they keep their chosen link open, until they decide to close it.